jerrywham/catavatar/README.md

 ## Usage:

-Call the original script this way:
+Call the original script this way (if you want to use it without PluXml):
 ```
 echo '<img height="70px" width="70px" src="your/path/to/cat-avatar-generator?seed='.$var.'"/>';
 ```
 _(Note: for the seed, I advice to use author's name to not expose email or sensitive datas, even hashed on a public code.)_

-For PluXml, modify, in your theme, the 'commentaires.php' file as follow :
+For PluXml, you don't need to call img tag.
+Only modify, in your theme, the 'commentaires.php' file as follow:
 ```php
 <?php if(!defined('PLX_ROOT')) exit; ?>